arcalot/arcalot.github.io/docs/arcaflow/concepts/workflows.md

 The output of a Multiply operation will be a map, keyed with a string that is configured from the input.

 !!! tip
-    You can think of a Multiply step like a for-each loop, but the steps being executed in parallel.
+    You can think of a Multiply step like a variation of a for-each loop geared towards specific parallelization cases.

 ### Synchronize

+!!! warning
+    This feature is not yet implemented.

 The synchronize step attempts to synchronize the execution of subsequent steps for a specified key.
 The key must be a constant and cannot be obtained from an input expression.